MobilityData/gbfs/gbfs.md

 To be compliant with GBFS, all systems must have an entry in the [systems.csv](https://github.com/NABSA/gbfs/blob/master/systems.csv) file.
 ### Feed Availability
 Automated tools for application performance monitoring should be used to ensure feed availability.

-Producers should provide a technical contact who can respond to feed outages in the `feed_contact_email` field in the `system_information.json` feed.
+Producers should provide a technical contact who can respond to feed outages in the `feed_contact_email` field in the `system_information.json` file.

 ### Seasonal Shutdowns, Disruptions of Service
 Feeds should continue to be published during seasonal or temporary shutdowns.
 Feed URLs should not return a 404.
 An empty bikes array should be returned by `free_bike_status.json`.
 Stations in `station_status.json` should be set to `is_renting:false`, `is_returning:false` and `is_installed:false` where applicable.
 Seasonal shut down dates should be reflected in `system_calendar.json`.